 Each year, in October, residents of the small town of Mere in Wiltshire, along with their friends, get together to put on a Literary festival to support the local Linkscheme charity.

 The festival caters for a wide range of interests including events for children, and audiences are drawn from those living in this rural district and visitors to the town, among them those shortlisted or commended in the annual literary competition.
 The competition alternates yearly between a poetry competition and a time-limited short story writing competition.

-2016 LITERARY COMP.
-Preliminary details about this year's writing competition are now available.
-It will take the form of a Timed Flash Fiction competition.
-Click here for a little more detail.
+2017 POETRY COMP – This year's writing competition will take the form of a Poetry Competition.
+Click here for more details

 2017 FESTIVAL DATES – The organisation of the 2017 Mere Literary Festival is already underway.
 The festival dates have been confirmed as Monday 9th October to Sunday 15th October